 The fifth metatarsal bone is the bone on the outside of the foot which connects to the little toe.
 If this bone becomes broken close to the ankle then healing can be problematic as the area has low blood flow.
 [2]

-Stem cells may hold the answer to healing such bone fractures.
-As demonstrated by several clinical studies.[3]
+Stem cells may hold the answer to healing such bone fractures, as indicated by several clinical studies.[3]

 Meniscal Tears Mended With Stem Cells?